Bassel Jradi

+Jradi began his senior career at B.93 in Denmark, later playing for AB and briefly for Nordsjælland.
+In 2014, he moved to Norway with Strømsgodset, had a loan spell at Lillestrøm, and enjoyed a standout 2017 season, earning a nomination for "People’s Favourite Player" at the 2017 Fotballfesten.
+He joined Hajduk Split in Croatia in 2018, scoring in key matches including the Eternal derby, before leaving in 2021.
+Jradi then helped Cypriot club Apollon Limassol win the 2021–22 Cypriot league title, played for Bangkok United in Thailand in 2023, and returned to Cyprus in 2025 to join AEL Limassol.

-Born in Denmark to Lebanese parents, Jradi played for Denmark internationally at youth level before switching allegiance to Lebanon in 2015.
-He represented Lebanon at the 2019 AFC Asian Cup.
+Internationally, Jradi represented Denmark at all youth levels from U16 to U21 before switching allegiance to Lebanon in 2015.
+He participated in the 2019 and 2023 AFC Asian Cups, scoring in the latter.

-Early life

-Born in Copenhagen, Denmark to Lebanese parents, Jradi began his youth career at Skjold aged five.

 Club career

 B.93

-Jradi moved to B.93 aged seven, and made his senior debut in the Danish 2nd Division on 30 April 2011 in the 2010–11 season, in a 4–2 home defeat to LFA.
+Jradi began his youth career at Skjold aged five.
+He moved to B.93 aged seven, and made his senior debut in the Danish 2nd Division on 30 April 2011 in the 2010–11 season, in a 4–2 home defeat to LFA.
 Jradi became the first player born after B.93's 100-year anniversary (19 May 1993) to debut for their first team.
 In the following match, he scored a brace and assisted once in a 4–2 win against Avarta.

 Jradi started the 2011–12 season by scoring in his first two matches, against Hvidovre (2–1 defeat) and Skjold Birkerød (2–1 win).
 In the second-to-last game of the season, he was sent off in a 2–1 defeat against Svebølle (it was his second red card of the season); B.93 were relegated outside of the "Danish tournament" (Danmarksturneringen) for the first time.
 Jradi played 33 games and scored eight goals for B.93.